jackdbd/micropub/README.md

 ## Deploy

-The CI takes care of deploying the app to Fly.io every time a new commit gets pushed in the `main` branch of the remote repository.
+The CI takes care of deploying the app to Fly.io every time a new commit gets pushed to the `main` branch of the remote repository.

 Whenever you need to update secrets on Fly.io, use these commands (see `devenv.nix`):